Yandy Díaz Player Props: Rays vs. Diamondbacks

 Yandy Díaz At The Plate

-- Diaz has 80 hits, which is tops among Tampa Bay hitters this season, while batting .316 with 27 extra-base hits.
+- Diaz leads Tampa Bay with 81 hits, batting .315 this season with 27 extra-base hits.

-- He ranks fourth in batting average, sixth in on base percentage, and 13th in slugging among qualifying hitters in MLB play.
+- Among the qualifying hitters, he ranks fifth in batting average, while his on-base percentage ranks sixth and he is 15th in slugging.

-- Diaz has driven in a run in 24 games this season (36.4%), including eight games with more than one RBI (12.1%).
-He has also driven home three or more of his team's runs in five contests.
+- Diaz has driven home a run in 24 games this season (35.8%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.